If there’s only one supplement you give your kids, make it vitamin D.

 That means that it is possible to take too much Vitamin D and therefore it is important to have your levels checked if you are taking a Vitamin D supplement.

 Getting too much sunlight will not cause your Vitamin D levels to get too high as your body self-regulates how much Vitamin D it produces from the sun.

 It is very rare to see true toxicity which usually only occurs by taking very large concentrated doses, for example taking 50,000U a day for several months.

 The most common and best absorbed Vitamin D is D3.

 It comes in liquid or tablet form, and is commonly found in 400 Units, 1000 Units, and 5000 Unit doses.

 Recommended doses depend on your weight, age, and climate.

-I prefer taking the liquid form as it makes it so easy to take and give your kids.
+Some people prefer taking the liquid form as it makes it so easy to take and give your kids.

-I just spike their drink every night!
+They just spike their drink every night!